xposix/k3s_pihole/README.md

 It comes with Traefik by default, as I am not really familiar with it and I wanted to try [Rancher's MetalLB](https://metallb.universe.tf/), I disabled Traefik along side with the internal *servicelb* component.

-For my "home cloud" I installed K3s over Ubuntu 20.04 by simply typing this:
+For my "home cloud" I installed K3s over Ubuntu 20.04 by simply typing this **as root**:

-`curl -sfL https://get.k3s.io | sh -s - server --no-deploy traefik --no-deploy servicelb`
+`# curl -sfL https://get.k3s.io | sh -s - server --no-deploy traefik --no-deploy servicelb`

 It does everything, even creates all the init files for K3s to come up after machine restart.